KwintenP/nx-etc/README.md

 #### Sparse checkouts

 Git supports a feature called [sparse checkouts](https://git-scm.com/docs/git-read-tree#_sparse_checkout).
-In this scenario, you can create a file called 'sparse-checkout' where, using some globs, you can instruct git which folders to checkout and which ones to 'hide'.
+In this scenario, you can create a file called 'sparse-checkout' where, using some globs, you can instruct git which folders to checkout and which ones to **'hide'**.
+This means the folders are not visible on the file system!

 #### Dependency graph scripts from Nx